Programme

 Joint HOSC working

-The East Sussex HOSC is working with neighbouring authorities on a number of joint projects involving changes to health services.
+East Sussex HOSC is working with neighbouring authorities on a number of joint projects involving changes to health services.

-Best Care, Best Place
+Best Care, Best Place (superceded by Fit for the Future)

-Proposed service changes at the Royal Sussex County Hospital in Brighton and the Princess Royal Hospital in Haywards Heath will affect residents over a wide area including the western half of East Sussex.
-These changes - under the banner Best Care, Best Place - have prompted the organisation of a committee of HOSC representatives from the East Sussex, Brighton & Hove and West Sussex HOSCs to develop a joint response.
+Proposed service changes at the Royal Sussex County Hospital in Brighton and the Princess Royal Hospital in Haywards Heath would affect residents over a wide area including the western half of East Sussex.
+These changes - under the banner Best Care, Best Place - prompted the organisation of a committee of HOSC representatives from the East Sussex, Brighton & Hove and West Sussex HOSCs to develop a joint response.

 Response of Joint Committee on NHS consultation on Best Care, Best Place - click here (41k pdf file) March 2005

 A number of allegations were made about the constitution. protocal and conduct of the Joint Committee and its review of the Best Care, Best Place consultation proposals following the publication of the report.
-Click here for the press statement issued in response to these allegations which the committee refutes.
+Click here for the March 2006 press statement issued in response to these allegations which the committee refutes.

 Future of services for women and children in the South of West Kent

-The East Sussex HOSC worked with Kent County Council's HOSC on developing a joint response to health service changes proposed for the South of West Kent.
+During 2004 and 2005, East Sussex HOSC worked with Kent County Council's HOSC on developing a joint response to health service changes proposed for the South of West Kent.

 Reports available to download: